 403-10 WORK-RELATED ILL HEALTH A. OWN EMPLOYEES Indicator 2022 2023 I. Number of fatalities resulting from a work-related ailment or illness 0 0 II.
 Number of cases of recordable work-related ailments or illnesses 0 0 III.
 Main types of work-related ailments or illnesses: There are no cases of work-related illnesses.
 B. INDIRECT EMPLOYEES WHOSE WORK OR WORKPLACE ARE CONTROLLED BY THE ORGANIZATION Indicator 2022 2023 I. Number of fatalities resulting from a work-related ailment or illness 0 0 II.
 Number of cases of recordable work-related ailments or illnesses 0 0 III.
-Main types of work-related ailments or illnesses: Not applicable C. WORK HAZARDS PRESENTING A RISK OF AILMENTS AND ILLNESSES Description Answer I. How are these hazards determined; II.
-Which of these hazards have caused or contributed to work-related ailments and illnesses during the period being reported.
-III.
-The measures adopted or planned to eliminate these hazards and minimize the risks by means of a control hierarchy.
-This is done by evaluating workstations and hazards of activitie according to protocols and governing law.
-This is managed jointly with the mutual safety association (worker's compensation insurance manager) in order to implement vigilance programs and action plans.
+Main types of work-related ailments or illnesses: Not applicable C. WORK HAZARDS PRESENTING A RISK OF AILMENTS AND ILLNESSES Description Answer I. How are these hazards determined;This is done by evaluating workstations and hazards of activitiII.
+Which of these hazards have caused or contributed to work-related ailments and illnesses during the period being reported.This is done by evaluating workstations and hazards of activiti according to protocols and governing law.
+This is managed jointly with the mutual safety association (worker's compensation insurance manager) in order to implement vigilance programs and action plans. law. al safety association nager) in order to